JustinLove/alchemy_tutor/notes.md

   - gold is root of all solids
     - needs lots of poly??

+offer what is offered
+apply what is learned
+choose what is treasure

 - watchlist
   - steel cauldrons - `steel_static_strong`
   - double lab spawn - added logging